josemanuel22/ISL/README.md

 # Usage

-To make simple use, once the package is installed, just run the examples.
-For instance, execute,
+To make simple use, once the package is installed, just run the examples in `examples/` directory.

+## Learning 1-D distributions

 ```julia
 # This example is from examples/Learning1d_distribution/benchmark_unimodal.jl